isaacnmm/pestpolicy-hugo2XX/content/posts/does-boric-acid-kill-bed-bugs/index.md

 In case you rub your eyes with hands having boric acid, you will feel a basic sensation for a short time since boric acid is a salt compound.

-It cant harm your eyes, as you will even realize that the eye contact lens is made up of a portion of boric acid.�Boric acid when swallowed may cause diarrhea, stomach pain, vomiting and nausea.
+It cant harm your eyes, as you will even realize that the eye contact lens is made up of a portion of boric acid.Boric acid when swallowed may cause diarrhea, stomach pain, vomiting and nausea.

-It may not be extreme, however it is important to seek doctors checkup if symptoms persist.�Boric acid is dangerous to human when inhaled.
+It may not be extreme, however it is important to seek doctors checkup if symptoms persist.Boric acid is dangerous to human when inhaled.

 It has a sharp irritation to the breathing/respiratory system, which makes you uncomfortable- it may be accompanied by coughing (though rare).